makrai/notes/szabolcsi97-scope.md

   * VP = Verb Phrase
 * Each type of quantifier acquires its scope by moving into the specier of that functional projection which suits its semantic and/or morphological properties
-  * position can be filled multiply and its content undergoes absorption.
+  * position can be filled multiply and its content undergoes absorption
   * Definites _(the two men)_ move to the specier of RefP, and
   * distributive universals _(every man)_ to the specier of DistP
-    * The head of DistP, a distributive operator, selects for a ShareP complement, which can accommodate either an indefinite _(two (of the) men)_ or an existential quantifier over events.
+    * The head of DistP, a distributive operator, selects for a ShareP complement, which can accommodate either an indefinite _(two (of the) men)_ or an existential quantifier over events
-  * Indefinites may alternatively move to the specier of RefP.
+  * Indefinites may alternatively move to the specier of RefP
 * Modied numerals (more/fewer than/exactly six men) and
   indefinites whose noun is destressed)
   * not move to either RefP, DistP, or ShareP.
 They
-  * just move to the appropriate agreement specier positions to receive Case.
+  * just move to the appropriate agreement specier positions to receive Case
   * they easily take widest scope because AgrSP in English is higher than DistP and ShareP
 * indirect and direct object modified numerals happen to have their agreement